Kevin-Desir/MemoryEditingSoftware/README.md

 # MemoryEditingSoftware

-This application enables user to
+This application enables user to edit the memory of any application on Windows

 ## Progress : just started
 [██_______] 20 %